Connect with us

 States struggling financially see the benefit of this type of massive revenue stream.
 Smaller states may hesitate simply due to facing a small customer base.
 With interstate gambling compacts now in question due to the reinterpretation of the Wire Act, sharing bettor pools is off the table until that is sorted out, which could deter state lawmakers in smaller or less populous states.

-Sports bettors in states that haven't passed any sports betting legislation or that have done so on a very limited basis still have some great options though.
-With the exception of Washington state, placing bets online through offshore sportsbooks that are operating legally within the industry is not prohibited.
+Sports bettors in states that haven't passed any sports betting legislation or that have done so on a very limited basis still have some great options, though.
+Placing bets online through offshore sportsbooks that are operating legally within the industry is not prohibited.
 You can find our recommendations for legitimate US online sports betting in our sportsbook reviews section.

 New Jersey's Contribution As The Pioneer of United States Sports Betting Legalization